Chairman: Steve Fisher

 Periodically the District Advancement Committee conducts a Life to Eagle Seminar.

-Our last session was held in November 2011 at the Eastwood Baptist Church on James Street in Eastwood (two blocks East of Midler Avenue).
 The next Life to Eagle Seminar will be announced through all of our media as it becomes scheduled.
 Life Scouts should attend this informative session with their Eagle Scout advisor to learn what is expected to become an Eagle Scout.

 Merit Badge Counselor Program